ec429/fc-aviation/README.md

 An aircraft carrier's loadout will probably be some mix of TBs, DBs, attackers and fighters.
 The TBs go after enemy carriers, the fighters (CAP, Combat Air Patrol) deal with any strikes the enemy carriers launched, and the DBs and attackers support operations on land.
 (The fighters might also fly some escort missions.)
 The proportions of the different types will depend on what you expect to be fighting against — if the enemy has a lot of carriers, you'll need sizeable TB and CAP contingents, but if the enemy's airpower is weak in the theatre of operations you might be able to fill up with strike aircraft instead.

+Some of the Light Bombers are also carrier-capable.
+The main value of this is reconnaisance, allowing you to Investigate City far from your homeland.

 ## Known cheesy tricks

 Seabees can build improvements while transported.
 This is needed in order to allow building Buoys at all — from boats like the Landing-craft — but it also means that they can build them while on a plane.
 So, a Twenties Flying Boat with a Seabees on board has essentially unlimited range over water: when fuel gets low, just drop a Buoy (it only takes one turn) then spend a turn moored at the Buoy to refuel.